phackt/phackt.github.io/_posts/2017-04-21-slae-egg-hunter.markdown

 Erreur de segmentation
 ```

-We met a segmentation violation because our egg hunter faces a memory access violation.
+We met a segmentation violation because our egg hunter is facing a memory access violation.
 However a technique consists in using the **access** system call that originally check users permissions for a file.
 Giving our memory address as the first argument, we will be able to check if a memory page is accessible.
 If not, the syscall will return EFAULT (14) into EAX:
 ```
 int access(const char *pathname, int mode);